codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 then we now have two lists, one equal to `(1 2 3)` and the other `(0 1 2 3)`.
 Does this mean that, in order to modify a data structure in the functional style, we have to make a whole copy of the original, in order to preserve it unchanged?
 That would seem grossly inefficient.

-However, there are ways of making data structures _appear_ to be modifiable while preserving them original intact for any parts of the program still holding references to it.
-Such data structures are said to be ‘persistent’, contrasting with ones that are mutable, which are said to be ‘ephemeral’.
-Data structures are _fully_ persistent if every version of the structure can be modified, which is the type we will discuss here.
+However, there are ways of making data structures _appear_ to be modifiable while preserving the original intact for any parts of the program that still hold references to it.
+Such data structures are said to be ‘persistent’, in contrast with ‘ephemeral’ data structures, which are mutable.
+Data structures are _fully_ persistent when every version of the structure can be modified, which is the type we will discuss here.
 Structures are _partially_ persistent when only the most recent version can be modified.

 ### Fully stacked.

+The stack is a very good example for how to implement a persistent data structure, because it also shows a side benefit of this technique.
+The code happens to get simpler too; we will come to that in a moment.

-For this example we are going to turn to our old friend, the stack.
-Now, we are creating a _functional_ stack here, of course, so our interface looks like this:
+Because we are creating a _functional_ stack here, our interface looks like this:

 ```java
 public interface Stack<T> {